trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

  (:date-switch (case 2017-04-07 C) (else c)))
 {% endhighlight %}

 A very common real-world example of why it is important for it to be able to batch together differences is when changing multiple values of a data structure.
-Config files often have lots of key-value pairs and edits often touch many nearby values:
+The config files often have lots of key-value pairs and edits often touch many nearby values:

 {% highlight scheme %}
 (thing-processor-config
   (:date-switch
    (case 2017-04-07
     (speed 5)
-    (size 900)
+    (size 80)
-    (power 7))
+    (power 9001))
    (else
     (speed 3)
-    (size 900)
+    (size 80)
-    (power 9))))
+    (power 7))))
 {% endhighlight %}

 Even though `size` didn't change, we duplicate it because it's cleaner than having two `:date-switch` blocks.